Bio311-class/Bio311-Spring2017/homeworks/clustering-worksheet.md

 	a) For the three largest clusters you generated via K-means clustering, carry out a GO term enrichment analysis based on the "Biological Process" ontology, using the g:Profile web tool at http://biit.cs.ut.ee/gprofiler/

 	b) What terms did you find to be enriched in your clusters?
-For more compact representation of the ontology output from g:Profiler try setting the "Hierarchical filtering" setting to "Best per parent (moderate").
+For more compact representation of the ontology output from g:Profiler try setting the "Hierarchical filtering" setting to "Best per parent (moderate)".

 8. Clustering rows (conditions)